 Michael Chang

-I graduated my Ph.D. from Berkeley AI Research (BAIR) in 2023, advised by Professors Sergey Levine and Tom Griffiths, and funded by the NSF Graduate Research Felowship.
+I graduated from my Ph.D. from Berkeley AI Research (BAIR) in 2023, advised by Professors Sergey Levine and Tom Griffiths, and funded by the NSF Graduate Research Felowship.
 My dissertation talk can be found here.

 During my Ph.D., I was fortunate to have interned at DeepMind and Meta AI.
 Besides my Ph.D. advisors, I have been fortunate to have received mentorship from Jürgen Schmidhuber, Josh Tenenbaum, Antonio Torralba, Honglak Lee, Will Whitney, Tejas Kulkarni, Ruben Villegas, and Yuting Zhang, who helped me begin my path into AI research.

-Google Scholar / LinkedIn / Github / Twitter / Goodreads / Swimming / YouTube / Dissertation Talk
+Google Scholar / LinkedIn / Github / Twitter / Goodreads / Swimming

 [ News | Talks | Teaching | Research | Readings | Heroes]